Coffeelot/cw-crafting/readme.md

 - Easy addition of new recipes
 - Exports to give blueprints (through loot for example)
 - A UI made in VUE
-- Support for OX inventory
+- Support for OX and QB inventory with limited support for other inventories (through QB)

 # Developed by Coffeelot and Wuggie
 [More scripts by us](https://github.com/stars/Coffeelot/lists/cw-scripts)  👈